diogoazevedos/artillery-plugin-m3u8/README.md

 # HTTP Live Streaming (HLS) for Artillery

 Load test HLS endpoints using [Artillery](https://artillery.io).
-The plugin parses the playlist and download all its segments.
+The plugin parses the playlist and download a random segment.
 A random variant is selected for master playlist.

 ## Usage